Structural Text Segmentation of Legal Documents: Same Topic Prediction

 \section{Same Topic Prediction}

-We formulate text segmentation as a supervised learning task of same topic prediction on coarser units than a single sentence.
-By formulating the task in this manner, we gain more contextual information than a sentence and bypass the expensive step of combining sentence representations.
-Furthermore, this approach allows us to experiment with different sampling strategies for topic prediction task and investigate their implications on text segmentation.
-Our model consists of two steps: \begin{inparaenum}[$(i)$] \item Independent and Identically Distributed Same Topic Prediction (IID STP) and \item Sequential Inference. \end{inparaenum} We fine-tune Transformer-based models to detect topical change for both paragraphs and entire sections in the first step.
-We assume that each paragraph's or section's topic is independent of the text before and after, and later show empirically that this assumption yields good performance without a costly training of hierarchical models.
-Note that we only consider chunks of the same type, namely, either \textit{only} sections or \textit{only} paragraphs, in each model.
-In the second step, we use the fine-tuned Transformer-based classifiers for sequential inference on entire documents, where the segment boundaries are defined by topical change.
+We formulate structural text segmentation as a supervised learning task of the same topic prediction.
+Our model consists of two steps: \begin{inparaenum}[$(i)$] \item Independent and Identically Distributed Same Topic Prediction (IID STP) and \item Sequential inference over a full document. \end{inparaenum} As mentioned previously, sections are the considered level of hierarchy in our model and the structure of sub-sections is ignored in this study.
+However, the model is easily adaptable to any granularity, and our dataset contains information for all the levels.
+In the first step, we fine-tune transformer-based models to detect topical change for both paragraphs and entire sections.
+Given two paragraphs or sections, the classifier should correctly identify if they discuss the same subject or not.
+We assume that the topic of each paragraph or section is independent of the text before and after, meaning that the topic of one paragraph does not affect the likelihood of the next paragraph belonging to the same topic.
+We later prove that this assumption yields good performance without a costly training of hierarchical models.
+In the second step, we use the fine-tuned transformer-based classifiers for sequential inference on entire documents, where the segment boundaries are defined by topical change.
 In the following, we discuss these steps in more detail.